-The PIF Study is being undertaken by a team of researchers under the leadership of Professor Janis Paterson.
+The PIF Study is being undertaken by a team of researchers under the leadership of Professor Janis Paterson and Dr El-Shadan Tautolo.

-Professor Janis Paterson earned her PhD from the University of Auckland in 1994 and has twelve years experience as a professional academic Psychologist with research interests in both children's and adolescent health and development.
+Professor Janis Paterson is the Director of the Pacific Islands Families (PIF) Study.
+She earned her PhD from the University of Auckland in 1994 and has twelve years of experience as a professional academic Psychologist with research interests in both children's and adolescent health and development.
 She is currently Co-Director of the National Institute for Public Health and Mental Health Research and Head of the School of Public Health and Psychosocial studies.

 Pacific and non-Pacific researchers share various responsibilities across the different layers of the study.
 This structure is optimal as it draws on research expertise and skills across disciplines and brings ethnically and culturally diverse perspectives to the Study.